lelandf/save-and-continue-link-recovery-for-gravity-forms/readme.txt

 By default, there is no way to recover this unique URL without going directly to the database and finding it, which can be a tedious process.

 Instead, you can install this plugin, which will list all the incomplete submissions in a simple table format.
-Each row in the table includes the following information about each:
+Each row in the table includes the following information about each incomplete submission:

 * Form ID
 * Date/time created